[ADP-755] OpenAPI: operationId

 Overview

-What is operationId
+What is operationId?

-is a unique identifier for an operation within an OpenAPI document.
+The operationId is a unique identifier for an operation within an OpenAPI document.
 It is used to identify a specific operation, allowing for better management and reference in client libraries, code generation tools, and documentation.

 Guidance